awslabs/s3-connector-for-pytorch/README.md

 * You can retrieve previous versions of your objects.
 * Unintended overwrites and deletions are reversible.

-To enable versioning for S3, please follow the instruction [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html) instruction.
+To enable versioning for S3, please follow the instruction [here](https://docs.aws.amazon.com/AmazonS3/latest/userguide/manage-versioning-examples.html).
 Please note that this incurs extra costs for storing object versions.
 For more details please check **How am I charged for using Versioning?** section in [Amazon S3 FAQs](https://aws.amazon.com/s3/faqs/?nc=sn&loc=7#Billing).
 S3 Versioning is available only on S3 Standard, it is not supported by S3 Express One Zone.

 ## Contributing